106-Sam/Acubesec-Kali2.0/README.md

 # Acubesec-Kali2.0

-### To fix Acubesec-Kali2.0 Apps not starting automatically
+### To fix Acubesec-Kali2.0 Spotify, Whatsapp, Telegram Apps not starting automatically

 1. clone this repo.
 ``` bash